 Above we saw certain indications on a possibility of Anderson type delocalization transition for eigenstates of the G matrix.
 Our results clearly show that certain eigenstates in the core space are exponentially localized (see e.g. Fig 19(b)).
 Such states are localized only on a few nodes touching other nodes of network only by an exponentially small tail.
 A similar situation would appear in the 1D Anderson model if an absorption would be introduced on one end of the chain.
 Then the eigenstates located far away from this place would feel this absorption only by exponentially small tails so that the imaginary part of the eigenenergy would have for such far away states only an exponentially small imaginary part.
 It is natural to expect that such localization can be destroyed by some parameter variation.
-Indeed, certain eigenstates with $|\lambda| < 1$ for the directed network of the AB model have IPR $\xi$ growing with the matrix size N (see Sec.
-XIII.A and (Giraud et al., 2009)) even if for the PageRank the values of $\xi$ remain independent of N. The results for the Ulam network from Figs. 13, 14provide an example of directed network where the PageRank vector becomes delocalized when the damping factor is decreased from $\alpha = 0.95$ to 0.85 (Zhirov et al., 2010).
+Indeed, certain eigenstates with $|\lambda| < 1$ for the directed network of the AB model have IPR ξ growing with the matrix size N (see Sec.
+XIII.A and (Giraud et al., 2009)) even if for the PageRank the values of ξ remain independent of N. The results for the Ulam network from Figs. 13, 14 provide an example of directed network where the PageR-ank vector becomes delocalized when the damping factor is decreased from $\alpha=0.95$ to 0.85 (Zhirov et~al., 2010).
 This example demonstrates a possibility of PageRank delocalization but a deeper understanding of the conditions required for such a phenomenon to occur are still lacking.
 The main difficulty is an absence of well established random matrix models which have properties similar to the available examples of real networks.

 Indeed, for Hermitian and unitary matrices the theories of random matrices, mesoscopic systems and quantum chaos allow to capture main universal properties of spectra and eigenstates (Akemann et al., 2011; Evers and Mirlin, 2008; Guhr et al., 1998; Haake, 2010; Mehta, 2004).
 For asymmetric Google matrices the spectrum is complex and at the moment there are no good random matrix models which would allow to perform analytical analysis of various parameter dependencies.
 It is possible that non-Hermitian Anderson models in 1D, which naturally generates a complex spectrum and may have delocalized eigenstates, will provide new insights in this direction (Goldsheid and Khoruzhenko, 1998).
+We note that the recent random Google matrix models studied in (Zhirov and Shepelyansky, 2015) give indications on appearance of the Anderson transition for Google matrix eigenstates and a mobility edge contour in a plane of complex eigenvalues.